 Collections at risk

-Among the collections of the Bayerische Staatsbibliothek comprising over ten million volumes, many books are so heavily damaged that they can be made available for academic studies and research only within a very limited scope now.
+Among the collections of the Bayerische Staatsbibliothek comprising around eleven million volumes, many books are so heavily damaged that they can be made available for academic studies and research only within a very limited scope now.
 Also manuscripts and rare printed works, unique treasures of our cultural heritage, form part of these imperilled collections.

 Valuable works in danger

-The Bayerische Staatsbibliothek currently owns unique collections of around 130,000 manuscripts, over 20,000 incunabula from the early times of book printing up to the year 1500 and the largest collection of prints of the 16th century of all German libraries.
+The Bayerische Staatsbibliothek currently owns unique collections of nearly 140,000 manuscripts, over 21,000 incunabula from the early times of book printing up to the year 1500 and the largest collection of prints of the 16th century of all German libraries.
 Its collections also form part of the virtual National Library of Germany.

 Paper decay due to acid deterioration